“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 fierce and effective fighter, becoming the youngest instructor at just fourteen

 years old, all while participating in bodybuilding contests.
-I worked at sports
+Then we moved full time to Ft.
+Lauderdale.
+I worked at a fitness club called Sports

 That’s what I thought is the way of